ryandeardorff/public-notes/src/site/notes/Elementary Raster Operations.md

 Those first two set up the call to the last one.

 Note: `gotoPoint` will need to [[Frame Buffer Offset Calculation|compute the offset into the framebuffer]].
+This involves $2$ multiplications, and $1$ addition-- 3 operations total.